Automobiles parked on university property are subject to the following regulations:

 - Parking permits are nonrefundable and are only transferable to an alternate vehicle of the original owner, upon approval of the director of Campus Safety & Security or the director's designee.
 Changes in vehicle information, however temporary, must be reported to Campus Safety & Security at 980-598-1900 immediately.

 - Permits are only valid for the parking area and period indicated.
-All hang tags and access cards for parking must be returned or renewed no later than two business days after the last day of each term.
+All hang tags and access cards for parking must be returned or renewed no later than two business days after the last day of each semester.
 Failure to comply may result in a fine of $50 for administration cost and replacement.

 - Vehicles parked on campus must be in a marked space.
 Vehicles parked in fire lanes and loading zones or blocking aisles will be towed immediately at the owner’s expense.